markus-kusano/watts/README.md

 The directory passed to `LLVM_DIR` should be the location where the LLVM CMake files are (e.g., `LLVM-Config.cmake`).

+You also may need to set `-DZ3_INC` and `-DZ3_LIB` to the include directory, and library file for Z3, respectively.

 ### Slice Passes
 The program-dependence graph slice options (`-aslice`) requires another `opt` pass to be run prior to the abstract interpretation pass.